Eric-peng111/Android_app_social/admin/Report.md

 <div align="center"> <img src="./images/GPS.png" width="200" height="400"/> </div>

-**5.Manage posts**
+**5. Manage posts**

 - Delete posts: User can manage their posts in our app.
 In the main page, they need to click the first item at the top of bar to enter, and then click the post they want to delete, there is a delete button on the bottom of the bar.
 While clicking it, there will be a pop-up window to remind user and then they can decide whether to delete the post.
 If user want to cancel this operation, they just need to click the space out of pop-up window.

 <div align="center"> <img src="./images/DeletePosts.png" width="200" height="400" align="center"/> </div>

-**6.Post new posts**: In the main page, if user want to post new posts, they just click on ‘paper airplane’ icon and then enter the page.
+**6. Post new posts**: In the main page, if user want to post new posts, they just click on ‘paper airplane’ icon and then enter the page.
 In this page, user can set the title and content that they want to post.

 <div align="center"> <img src="./images/NewPosts.png" width="200" height="400" align="center"/> </div>

-**7.Browse the posts**: In the main page, user can look through all the posts.
+**7. Browse the posts**: In the main page, user can look through all the posts.
 In addition, they can thumb up a post and comment a post after clicking a post.

 - Thumb up a post: If user like a post, they just click ‘heart’ icon to like it and then the ‘heart’ icon will full of orange.